theia-dev/acvq/README.md

 If the input image contains several channels, they will be split into several files and the channel name will be added to the filename.
 Eventually, the images will be saved as tiff files.
 Additionally, a txt file with the voxel sizes for each output image is created.
-This voxel size file is used subsequently in the \*.hx scripts for Amira.
+This voxel size file is used subsequently in the `*.hx` scripts for Amira.

 ![](docs/screenshots/ToTiff.png?raw=True)

-First, set the extension of the image files from the microscopy software, e.g. 'nd2'.
+First, set the extension of the image files from the microscopy software, e.g. `nd2`.
 The output can be in a new folder without subfolders (*recommended for the protocol*) or the input directory tree can be recreated in the output folder.
 Be aware, that if the filenames between subfolders are equal, the images will get overwritten or not processed, depending on the next option. **Best practice is to use unique filenames!**
 Alternatively, the tiff files can be written within the subfolders of the input directory.